 A coincident analysis is performed by GSTLAL, PyCBC Live, and MBTAOnline, where candidate events are extracted separately at each detector via matched-filtering and later combined across detectors.
-SPIIR extract candidates of each detector via matched-filtering and look for coherent responses in other detectors that a localization of the source can be constructed.
-Of the four pipelines, GstLAL and MBTAOnline use several matched filters to cover the detector bandwidth i.e., the matched filter is split across multiple frequency bands.
-All pipelines also implement different kinds of signal-based vetoes to reject instrumental transients which cause large SNR values but can otherwise be easily distinguished from compact binary coalescence signals
+SPIIR extract candidates of each detector via matched-filtering and look for coherent responses in other detectors so that a localization of the source can be constructed.
+Of the four pipelines, GstLAL and MBTAOnline use several banks of matched filters to cover the detector bandwidth, i.e., the templates are split across multiple frequency bands.
+All pipelines also implement different kinds of signal-based vetoes to reject instrumental transients which cause large SNR values but can otherwise be easily distinguished from compact binary coalescence signals.

-GSTLAL1 is a matched-filter pipeline designed to find gravitational-waves from compact binaries in low-latency.
-It uses the likelihood-ratio, which increases monotonically with signal probability, to rank candidates, and then uses Monte Carlo sampling methods to estimate the distribution of likelihood-ratios in noise.
+GSTLAL is a matched-filter pipeline designed to find gravitational waves from compact binaries in low-latency.
+It uses a likelihood ratio, which increases monotonically with signal probability, to rank candidates, and then uses Monte Carlo sampling methods to estimate the distribution of likelihood-ratios in noise.
 This distribution can then be used to compute a false alarm rate and p-value.

-SPIIR23 applies zero-latency SPIIR filters to approximate matched-filtering results.
+SPHR applies summed parallel infinite impulse response (IIR) filters to approximate matched-filtering results.
 It selects high-SNR events from each detector and find coherent responses from other detectors.
 It constructs background by time-shifting detector data one hundred times over a week to form a background statistic distribution used to evaluate foreground candidate significance.

-MBTA4 constructs its background by making every possible coincidence from single detector triggers over few hours of recent data.
+MBTA constructs its background by making every possible coincidence from single detector triggers over a few hours of recent data.
 It then folds in the probability of a pair of triggers passing the time coincidence test.

-PyCBC Live56 estimates the noise background by performing time-shifted analyses using triggers from a few hours of recent data.
+PyCBC Live estimates the noise background by performing time-shifted analyses using triggers from a few hours of recent data.
 Single-detector triggers from one of the LIGO detectors are time shifted by every possible multiple of 100 ms, thus any resulting coincidence must be unphysical given the 10 ms light travel time between detectors.
 All such coincidences are recorded and assigned a ranking statistic; the false alarm rate is then estimated by counting accidental coincidences louder than a given candidate, i.e. with a higher statistic value.